obeone/traefik_network_connector/README.md

 Modify `config.yaml` to adjust the Traefik container name, the label to monitor, and other settings.
 Key configuration options include:

 - `traefik.containerName`: Name of the Traefik container in Docker.
-- `monitoredLabel`: Docker label that triggers network connection actions.
+- `traefik.monitoredLabel`: Docker label that triggers network connection actions.
 - `logLevel`: Adjust the verbosity of the script's output.

 For a detailed explanation of all configuration options, refer to the comments within `config.yaml`.